moliver28/research-handbook/content/handbook/marketing/marketing-operations/reachdesk.md

 ### Best Practices when completing the Landing Page form

-1. Create campaigns before completing the form and add the links of these campaigns into 'What campaign(s) would you like to link to this landing page?`
+1. Create campaigns before completing the form and add the links of these campaigns into `What campaign(s) would you like to link to this landing page?`
 1. Complete the form in the language the landing page will be in e.g German, French etc
 1. Always state `Yes` for question `Would you like approval on submissions?`
 1. Revisions will require additional turnaround time, so please allow 5 - 7 days prior to the launch date